sumitshetye2/8-Ball-App/admin/meetings/050323-brainstorm.md

     - Past: how past affects present
     - Present: what is going on in your life now
     - Future: prediction based on card picked
-  - Explain why user has to pick a card
+  - Explain why user has to pick a card.
   - Sounds, Actions based on what card was picked
   - Categories: Love Life, Money, etc